endsalone/api-ts-scaffold/README.md

 # api-ts-scaffold
-Studay about reflection and Express working with decorator
+Study about reflection and Express working with decorator